 Simple Ways to Save the Birds

-Several weeks ago a report was released giving the status of bird populations.
+In recent years a report was released giving the status of bird populations.
 It took into account census and citizen science work done over the last 40 years.
 Since 1970 we have lost 29% of our breeding birds in North America.
 That's 2.9 BILLION BIRDS!!
 This dramatic decline is mostly due man made factors.
-In the past 50 years we've paved over more land for houses and buildings then ever before.
-We've remove habitat for mowable lawns.
-We spray pesticides and herbicides at such an alarming rate it turns up in water sources.
-In comparison to the steep decline in birds there's been a soaring rise in plastics in our lives.
+In the past 50 years we've paved over more land for houses and buildings than ever before.
+We've removed valuable habitat for mow-able lawns.
+We sprayed pesticides and herbicides at such an alarming rate it turns up in water sources.
+In comparison to the steep decline in birds, there's been a soaring rise in plastics in our lives.
 Plastic that gets in the ocean and kills the birds.
 Many people still believe it's okay for fluffy the cat to take a few birds a year.
 It is not necessary for a well fed cat to be let outside to play sport with the birds.
-Every window surface be it on you home, office or store has reflective abilities that will cause bird strikes.
+Every window surface be it on you home, office, or store has reflective abilities that will cause bird strikes.
 Plainly stated our generation has let the birds down.
-We all need to take a second look at our lifestyles and determine is it killing the birds.
-There are few simple steps you can take around the home to alleviate harm to the birds.
-There are other greater measures where you will be needed to raise your voice and seek change.
-For more information got to Cornell Lab of Ornithology
+We all need to take a second look at our lifestyles and determine if we're killing the birds.
+A few simple changes to your home and routine can make a huge difference for not just our feathered friends, but all wildlife.
+Here's how:

 1. Make Windows Safer, Day and Night

 Collisions with windows kill thousands of birds every year, especially during migrations in the spring and fall.
 Birds often see the reflection of the outdoors on window glass and think they can fly right through.
 The other way this occurs is at night, when interior and exterior lights cause light pollution that can draw birds off course from their migration and straight into windows.